How to define a Minimum Viable Product — MVP

-You can also combine budget constraints, team’s velocity and go-to-market strategy make it ‘easy’ to identify the red-line of your to-be-proved Viable MP.
+You can also combine budget constraints, team’s velocity, and go-to-market strategy to make it ‘easy’ to identify the red-line of your to-be-proved Viable MP.

 The more input from real users, the more confident you can be that your product concept has all it takes to become Viable (which also assumes a great execution/ implementation/ launch).